Foundation Mathematics Units 1 and 2

 What do you do?

 The structure of this course consists of weekly activities of set tasks, assignments and projects.
 These tasks are aimed at students achieving outcomes in a number of key knowledge and skills related to the Areas of Study.
 There are a number of graded tasks over the course of the subject.

 There is a strong emphasis on the use of Mathematics in practical contexts that are encountered in everyday life, at home, work and study.
 You will be expected to use a scientific calculator and Excel program to develop spreadsheets.
 There is also an expectation to use various programs to produce a variety of graphs.

 What skills do you develop?

-This subject will help to develop relevant mental and by hand approaches to estimation and computation.
-Students will further develop their skills in the use of technology with an emphasis on numerical, geometric, symbolic and statistics.
+This subject will help you to develop relevant mental and by-hand approaches to estimation and computation.
+You will further develop their skills in the use of technology with an emphasis on numerical, geometric, symbolic and statistics.

 Things to think about

 The expected workload is 5 to 6 hours per week.

 Graded tasks / projects are a part of the Unit study.

 Things you can do now